 Tetrahydrocannabinolic Acid (THCA)

 The most common cannabinoid found in the raw cannabis plant.
-THCA is non-intoxicating but converts into the intoxicating THC when exposed to heat through a process called decarboxylation.
+Tetrahydrocannabinolic acid, or THCA, is non-intoxicating but converts into intoxicating THC when exposed to heat through a process called decarboxylation.
 Research indicates that THCA has its own medicinal potential in anti-inflammatory, neuroprotective, and anti-emetic treatments.

 “What’s the difference between THC and THCA?”